Erik0810/ECON1410Agent/README.md

-# ECON1410 Exam prep ai agent
+# ECON1410 Exam prep AI-agent

-This Flask web app uses OpenAI platform and vector stores to create an AI agent trained on the ECON1410 curriculum slides (PDFs).
+This Flask web app uses OpenAI platform and vector stores to create an AI-agent trained on the ECON1410 curriculum slides (PDFs).
 It combines this knowledge base with standard LLM capabilities to provide well-structured, informative responses.
 The app is optimized for both desktop and mobile use.

 To use the app for a different course you can simply swap out the PDFs in the ECON1410 directory and tailor the system prompt inside document_store.py.